 Contributions by the College to the regular retirement program will continue based on the new part-time base rate of pay and the percentage rate for all other full-time members of the faculty.
-Faculty contributions will be permitted to the extent allowed by the Internal Revenue Code i.
-Medical Insurance j.
-Life Insurance k.
-Disability Insurance
+Faculty contributions will be permitted to the extent allowed by the Internal Revenue Code.

+i.
+Medical Insurance